sonicsleuth/mvc-framework-php/README.md

 * A general understanding of Object-Oriented Programming using PHP.
 T* he PHP PDO-Library for database connectivity.
 * PHP-5.6 > (but future enhancements are leaning towards php7)

+## Running this MVC Framework on your local computer

+The root of this installation contains the following files for spinning up a local Virtual Server on your computer.
+While neither are a requirement, just a nice convienence, you can load this MVC Framework on any compatible hosting environment.

+* A "Dockerfile" for running a Docker Container with Ubuntu/Apache/PHP-7.2
+* A "bootstrap.sh" shell script for building a Vagrant Virtual Machine with Ubuntu/Apache/PHP-7.2/MySQL

 ## Features of this MVC Framework